danielrosendo/academy/docs/concepts.md

 ![Architecture](static/architecture.jpg)
 > Agents and users in Academy interact via handles to invoke actions asynchronously.
-> Agents implement a behavior, defined by their actions, control loops, and state.
+> An agent's behavior is defined by its actions, control loops, and state.
 > Academy decouples the control and data planes through the exchange, used for user and agent communication, and launcher mechanisms that can remotely execute agents.

 An Academy application includes one or more *agents* and zero or more *users*.
-An agent is a process that executes a *behavior*, where a behavior is defined by a *local state*, a set of *actions*, and a set of *control loops*.
+An agent is a process defined by a *local state*, a set of *actions*, and a set of *control loops*.
 Agents can be executed remotely using a *manager* (previously referred to as a *launcher*).
 Once running, an agent concurrently executes all of its control loops and listens for messages from user programs or other agents.